The client, the coach and the business: If you’re in the fitness industry, the hope is that all three can be successful.

 “I could tell the difference right away,” Keisler said of what happened when she switched to an OPEX coach.
 “There was no more, ‘Ow, this hurts and that hurts.
 I have to skip this and that.’
 I didn’t have to skip things anymore because (my coach) knows me and what I need.
 He sees what I can do and what I can’t do, and we have consults where I tell him about my goals, and he programs to help me get there.”

 She added: “If I were still doing CrossFit group classes…I wouldn’t be where I am.
 I probably would have gotten so frustrated that I would have quit.”

 Beyond the numbers game, Chambers explained it this way:

 “The quality of my movements are just so much better now.
 I’m figuring out how to hold tension in my body the right way, and just to move properly,” she said.
 This is something she was never able to achieve when she was coached by a group fitness instructor.

 Kezic added this: “Nothing I have encountered in (the fitness industry) offers a quicker way to get where you are to where you want to go, than having a personal coach.”

-Get an introduction to the OPEX System of Coaching with the free course Coach’s Toolkit.
+Get an introduction to the OPEX System of Coaching with the free Professional Coaching Blueprint.
 Take the first step to becoming a professional coach and sign up today.